prashant-pareek/MEAN/README.md

 - Starts node application

 ## Code Description
-1. Serving static files
+1. Using middleware
-2. Delivering css, images and javascript
+2. Logging routes

 ## Notes
-app.use is a middleware
+Order of middleware is important, because it run synchronously